PrimeInnovators/ChemConnect_Prototype/README.md

 **CheckPoint1 Commit TimeStamp** : 13:05 p.m.  **Progress** - We have like now completed the index page for the prototype and added all the code in the respected index.html page as per what features and things we decided.

 **Upload TimeStamp: 13:15 p.m.
 PPT submitted by Team Prime Innovators in Round 1 of HackOrbit 2025 uploaded**

+**CheckPoint2 Commit TimeStamp** : 14:05 p.m. **Progress** - We are currently working on the code for login and register page.We are still working on the ui,layout and basic local storage functionality but we have basically defined the files register.html and login.html.
+We plan to implement local storage to like store the user data as well as login and session for the time being as it is a static prototype.We are also planning to like define some demo users also for presentation purposes